Living in Madrid

 Travel Warnings & Alerts

 Currently, there is a State Department Travel Warning for Spain.
-You are strongly encouraged to monitor Travel.State.Gov to stay current on travel information for Spain and for any other countries you plan to visit.
+You are strongly encouraged to monitor Travel.State.Gov to stay current on their travel information for Spain and for any other countries you plan to visit.

 Food